-We studied the growth performance at over 400 B2B companies operating in North America, Europe and Asia including software, technology services, business services, manufacturing, distribution, medical device, and healthcare services companies.
+We studied the growth performance of over 400 B2B companies operating in North America, Europe, and Asia including software, technology services, business services, manufacturing, distribution, medical device, and healthcare services companies.

 We found ten common behaviors among the high performers that produced an acceleration in their profitable revenue growth.
 Not only have these behaviors enhanced their own company’s performance but together they have raised the standard for measuring commercial capabilities and operational excellence for all B2B companies.

 These high-performing B2B companies demonstrate the following characteristics:

 1. Focus On The Core Of Their Business

 These companies take the time to define the core of their business and they aim the commercial organization at this core